azangru/mysite/src/links/webgl.md

 - [A list of WebGL links by Ivan Sanchez Ortega](https://ivan.sanchezortega.es/devel/2019/08/26/webgl-links.html)

 ## Courses
+- [An Interactive Introduction to Computer Graphics using WebGL][https://dl.acm.org/doi/10.1145/3532720.3535630], by Ed Angel and Dave Shreiner, at SIGGRAPH 2022
 - [CS307: Computer Graphics](https://cs.wellesley.edu/~cs307/index.html), taught using webgl and threejs.
 - [CISC 3620: Computer Graphics, Spring 2020](https://mr-pc.org/t/cisc3620/) — a somewhat more up-to-date version of that course
 - [Introduction to Computer Graphics, by Cem Yuksel, Fall 2020](https://www.youtube.com/playlist?list=PLplnkTzzqsZTfYh4UbhLGpI5kGd5oW_Hh) — recordings of live online lectures, School of Computing, University of Utah.